octacian/digicompute/doc/computers/api.md

 Shows a form defined in the forms table.
 If the formname is not provided, it will be set to the formname cached in meta (if any), and default to `main`.
 Fields are automatically sent to the `handle` function defined in the forms table. **Note:** `player` should not be the a plaintext string containing the player name, but a userdata value.

-### Helper Functions
+### Computer Operations
-This section defines several helper functions used in the formspecs, environment, and node definition.
+This section defines several functions that handle computer operations, such as initialization and booting.

 #### `c:infotext(pos)`
 **Usage:** `digicompute.c:infotext(<computer position (table)>)`